michalmilek/lappka---app-for-shelters/README.md

 A project built on apprenticeships.
 Includes the ability to add, remove, edit pets.
-Displays the entire list of pets as an array, which is sortable.
+Displays the entire list of pets as an table, which is sortable.
 It also includes a volunteer module and the ability to edit photos when uploading.

 ## Used libraries